 There aren’t many homes like this left in the area so while spending a weekend in Port Macquarie it really is a must see.

 Other things to do for a weekend at Port Macquarie:

 Port Macquarie Museum – $7 adults, $3 child.
 FREE 1st Sunday

 Billabong Zoo – $32 adults $17 children

 Walk the break wall – Fee

-Spending a weekend in Port Macquarie has been a highlight of our East Coast road trip, I’m sure it’s even more beautiful in the summer too!
-I’ll be writing about the Koala Hospital in more depth as I really love what the guys there are doing towards saving these beautiful animals.
+Spending a weekend at Port Macquarie has been a highlight of our East Coast road trip, I’m sure it’s even more beautiful in the summer too!
+I’ll be writing about the Koala Hospital in more depth as I really love what the guys there are doing towards saving these beautiful animals, and if you’re looking for places to stay in Port Macquarie check out this post by The Trusted Traveller!
 Have you been to any of these places?
 Let us know in the comments!

 Other posts we think you’ll love!